John Jay Boys Soccer Team

 After we run on the track (between 8 and 9am), we will then play soccer until 10:30am.
 Varsity players will then return to John Jay later that evening with a soccer session from 5:30 - 7pm, while JV players will head over to the Rt.
 52 East Fishkill Soccer Complex for a soccer session from 4 - 5:30pm.

 All candidates trying out for Varsity and JV Boys Soccer should be at the John Jay track by 8am on Monday August 19th.

 In order to be eligible to tryout you need two things:

 (1) You must be academically eligible to tryout.
 You must be passing all of your classes or if you have failed 1 class in the 4th quarter, you must have an overall average above 70%.
 Note: Academic Eligibility is determined by your 4th quarter grades - NOT your final average for the course.

 To register, click on:

-If you have any questions about Family ID, please contact John Jay East Fishkill High School & Van Wyck Junior High School Athletics directly at firstname.lastname@example.org, 845-897-6700.
+If you have any questions about Family ID, please contact John Jay East Fishkill High School & Van Wyck Junior High School Athletics directly at firstname.lastname@example.org or email@example.com or call 845-897-6700.